 The CRU is led by up to three Commissioners at any one time.
-The Commissioners are Paul McGowan (Chairperson), Aoife MacEvilly and Jim Gannon.
+The Commissioners are Aoife MacEvilly (Chairperson), Paul McGowan and Jim Gannon.

 The Commissioners are assisted in their duties by a staff of about 100, including 5 directors.

 The work of the CRU is divided into five separate Divisions, with each Division led by a Director.
-The Directors are Loretta Lambkin (Director of Operations and Organisational Development), John Melvin (Director of Energy Markets), Karen Trant (Director of Energy Networks and Legal) and Ann McGarry (Director of Energy Safety) and Karen Kavanagh (Director of Economic Regulation (Water) and Compliance).
+The Directors are Loretta Lambkin (Director of Operations and Organisational Development), John Melvin (Director of Energy Markets and Smart Metering), Karen Trant (Director of Energy Networks and Legal), Phil Hemmingway (Director of Energy Safety) and Karen Kavanagh (Director of Economic Regulation (Water) and Compliance).